jculp/getting.and.cleaning.data/README.md

 At this point, the activity codes (y), subject codes (subject), and actual observations (x) are merged together via cbind() into the data object.

 #### 2. Extracting mean and standard deviation measurements
+From the combined data object, measurements not related to a mean or standard deviation are removed using grepl() and indexing.